 Before you do anything, you need to get a feel for the housing market.
 Look around both your current area and the area in which you're looking to buy to see what comparable homes are selling for.
 This will help you calculate how best to sell high and buy low.
 Also, figure out if the current market is a buyer's market or seller's market.
 That way you can make the best of whatever situation you find yourself in.

 Timing this transition can be tricky.
 If you are unable to time it perfectly, and end up not owning a home for a short amount of time, you will have plenty of money in the bank, and only need to find a temporary living situation.
-On the other hand, you may own two houses at once, in which case your housing expenses will be twofold.
+On the other hand, you may own two houses at once, in which case your housing expenses will be twofold (and you may need additional bridge financing).
 Follow these tips to help you through the potentially expensive transition between buying and selling a house.

 Option 1: Short-Term Loan From Friends and Family

 Borrow the down payment on the new home from a private person -- like a relative or friend: Emphasize that this is a short durational loan and offer them an attractive interest rate.
 Give them a promissory note, with the mortgage of your new home as collateral.
 Arrange the loan so that you will owe nothing until after your first home closes and you collect.